Father: Philip Payne

 After careful preparation and advance publicity, a meeting was called at the Kings Head Tavern, Poultry in July 1847, where it was resolved to found an institution for the remedial care and education of the feeble minded.
 At a second public meeting at the London Tavern in October of the same year, with the Lord Mayor in the Chair, it was resolved to proceed with the project "The Asylum for Idiots" and that ‘it should be forthwith begun’.
 Various famous men such as Lord Palmerston, Baron Rothschild and Lord Ashley became officers of the charity.

 By 1848, Park House Highgate had been acquired and 54 boys and 12 girls were admitted for training.
-It was the first institution of its kind in Britain."
+It was the first institution of its kind in Britain.

-Death: 1883, in Pancras, London, England
+Death: 19 January 1883, in Pancras district, Middlesex, England

 Census:

-1881: 13 Fitzroy Square,
+1881: 13 Fitzroy Square, St. Pancras, London

 Sources: